jeremyschulman/netcfgbu/README.md

 * I want to provide my network inventory in a simple CSV format.
 I want to create this inventory dynamically from one or more sources, for example Netbox.
-I want the ability to filter this inventory to include and exclude items based.
+I want the ability to filter this inventory with limit and exclude constraints.

 * I may need to try multiple SSH credendials.
 I must not store my passwords in any configuration file, so this tool must acquire passwords via environment